xtxerr/autoborg/README.md

-# Borgbackup automation of LVM-based virtual-machines
+# Backup automation of LVM-based virtual-machines

+- uses filesystem snapshots on guests
+- does deduplication, which will only save the differing blocks of a VM disk
+- will backup also remote hypervisors

 Connects to REMOTE_HOSTS via SSH pubkey authentication (root user), checks for running VMs and backup those to the local REPO.
 Also checks for